An award-winning series of interactive audiovisual instrument-sculptures promoting curiosity, exploration, and play.

 The first series of instrument-sculptures for this project were produced mid-2019 and were first exhibited publicly in Wales at the end of 2019.

-Playces won 3rd place in the MIDI Innovation Awards 2021 judges vote.
+Playces won 3rd place in the international MIDI Innovation Awards 2021 judges vote.